richafltr/QWalks-Software/README.md

 # Exemplary Usage

-This software was used in the completion of Masters thesis and subsequent publication on the topic of localization in spatial dependent quantum walks.
+This software was used in the completion of Masters thesis and the subsequent publication on the topic of localization in spatial dependent quantum walks.

-- Sharma R. *Nature of Hierarchical Quantum Walks: Localization and delocalization*, Masters of Physics, Emory University 2021
+- Sharma R. *Nature of Hierarchical Quantum Walks: Localization and delocalization*, Emory University 2021

 ## License